Studio 3 NYU > NYU Journalism > Studio 20

 Completing the Agile Circle

-• Update your plan, analysis and design based on the tester feedback, and incorporate the class feedback from the last presentation.
+• Update your plan, analysis and design based on the tester feedback and the class feedback from the last presentation.

 • Seek user feedback on your design.